asifrahaman13/p2_detection/README.md

 bun install
 ```

-Next run the server in local environment.
+Next, run the server in the local environment.

 ```bash
 bun run dev
 ```

-## Run as docker container
+## Run as a docker container

-The appllication can also be run as a docker container serveice.
-Run the following command at the root folder.
+The application can also be run as a docker container service.
+Run the following command in the root folder.
 Make sure you enter the correcnt credentials in the .env file of both the frontend and backend.

 ```bash